JimScheefhals/exp-ev-wp-detectie/README.md

 ## Sampling charging profiles
 Charging profiles are generated using the E-laad LV Profile Generator: https://platform.elaad.io/analyse/low-voltage-charging-profiles/.
-These profiles may be sampled using:
+Once the resulting csv-files are in "data_dir/elaad/laadprofielen", these profiles may be sampled using:
 ```
 from ev_detection.src.charging_profile import ChargingProfiles()